-- Make sure your club head is square at address.
+- Make sure your club head is square at the address.

-- Ensure that you grip the golf club is tighter in your your non-dominant hand than your dominant and you have a proper grip.
+- Ensure that your grip on the golf club is tighter in your non-dominant hand than your dominant one and you have a proper grip.

 - Have the correct spine angle in your stance.

-- In the back swing focus on your balance with more pressure on your back heal going into the ground.
+- In the backswing, focus on your balance with more pressure on your back heel going into the ground.
 DO NOT LEAN FORWARD OR TOWARD YOUR TARGET!